Bias Mimicking: A Simple Sampling Approach for Bias Mitigation: Experiments

-\textbf{Datasets and Metrics}We compare methods using CelebA dataset \citep{liu2015faceattributes} and UTKFace dataset \citep{zhifei2017cvpr}.
-Following prior work \citep{hong2021unbiased,Tartaglione_2021_CVPR}, we train a binary classification model using CelebA where BlondHair is a target attribute and Gender is a bias attribute.
-Note that prior work \citep{hong2021unbiased,Tartaglione_2021_CVPR} used the HeavyMakeUp attribute in their CelebA benchmark.
+\textbf{Datasets} We report performance on three main datasets: CelebA dataset \cite{liu2015faceattributes} UTKFace dataset \cite{zhifei2017cvpr} and CIFAR-S benchmark \cite{Wang_2020_CVPR}.
+Following prior work \cite{hong2021unbiased,Tartaglione_2021_CVPR}, we train a binary classification model using CelebA where BlondHair is a target attribute and Gender is a bias attribute.
+We use \cite{hong2021unbiased} split where they amplify the bias of Gender.
+Note that prior work \cite{hong2021unbiased,Tartaglione_2021_CVPR} used the HeavyMakeUp attribute in their CelebA benchmark.
 However, during our experiments, we found serious problems with the benchmark.
-Refer to Appendix \ref{sec:heavymakeupnoise} for model details.
+Refer to the supplementary for model details.
 Therefore, we skip this benchmark in our work.
-For UTKFace, we follow \citet{hong2021unbiased} and do the binary classification with Race/Age as the sensitive attribute and Gender as the target attribute.
-Methods are evaluated in terms of Unbiased Accuracy \citep{hong2021unbiased} which measures the accuracy on a test set balanced among each subgroup, and Bias-Conflict \citep{hong2021unbiased} which measures the accuracy on the minority subgroups.
-Refer to Appendix \ref{sec:hyper-model-details-supp} for more details.
+For UTKFace, we follow \cite{hong2021unbiased} and do the binary classification with Race/Age as the sensitive attribute and Gender as the target attribute.
+We use \cite{hong2021unbiased} split for both tasks.
+With regard to CIFAR-S, The benchmark synthetically introduces bias into the CIFAR-10 dataset \cite{Krizhevsky2009LearningML} by converting a subsample of images from each target class to a gray-scale.
+We use \cite{Wang_2020_CVPR} version where half of the classes are biased toward color and the other half is biased toward gray where the dominant sensitive group in each target represents 95\% of the samples.

+\textbf{Metrics} Using Average accuracy on each sample is a misleading metric.
+This is because the test set could be biased toward some subgroups more than others.
+Therefore, the metric does not reflect how the model performs on \textit{all} subgroups.
+Methods, therefore, are evaluated in terms of Unbiased Accuracy \cite{hong2021unbiased}, which computes the accuracy of each subgroup separately and then returns the mean of accuracies, and Bias-Conflict \cite{hong2021unbiased}, which measures the accuracy on the minority subgroups.